ElucidataInc/polly-docs/docs/TechEcosystem/Data Security.md

 Polly’s infrastructure is hosted on AWS.
 All AWS compute resources are in a separate Virtual Private Cloud (VPC).
 VPC’s are logically isolated sections of the AWS cloud which we can define as per our requirements of a virtual cloud.
 We have complete control over your virtual networking environment, including the selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.

-### The principle of least privilege

-All Resources across our microservices follow the Principle of Least Privilege(POLP).
+**- The principle of least privilege** : All Resources across our microservices follow the Principle of Least Privilege(POLP).
 This states that any resource will have only the bare minimum amount of access needed for it to function adequately.
 The same principle also applies to users who have access to the production systems at Elucidata barring system admins who are responsible to keep these systems in check.

 **- Encryption at rest** : All data at rest in distributed file systems or in ephemeral storage volumes during processing is encrypted using AES 256 encryption.
 Also, all other implicit storage volumes are encrypted using AWS encryption keys